theoboldalex/praise.nvim/README.md

 # gitlens.nvim

+## WIP
+This project is a work in progress so there may be breaking changes.

-A NeoVim plugin thqt shows inline Git Blame logs
+A NeoVim plugin that shows inline Git Blame logs